Try out various PHP execution environments! 2016 will be decided by Docker coordination!

 I'm Mandai, in charge of Wild on the development team.

-If you want to create a fancy development environment with docker, why not try creating an original docker image with docker build?
+If you want to create a stylish development environment with Docker, why not try creating your own Docker image with Docker Build?

-This is written as part of the docker introductory series.
+This is one article in the Docker introductory series.

-If you would like to read past Docker introductory series, please follow the links below.
+If you would like to read the previous Docker introductory series, please follow the link below.

-Please note that this is not a series that can be done by copying and pasting, as this cannot be done by copying and pasting.
-Not bad.
+Please note that this is not a copy-and-paste series, as it cannot be done by copy and paste

-• For example, you might want to be a little more particular about the directory where the source files are placed.
+• For example, you might want to be more particular about the directory where you place your source files

-• You want to use PHP with lots of extension modules.
+• I want to use PHP with lots of extension modules

-I think the only way to meet such demands is to rebuild the docker image on your own.
+In order to meet such requirements, I think the only option is to rebuild the Docker image ourselves

-In other words, the docker image you are currently using has a Dockerfile somewhere, and if you make some minor modifications to that Dockerfile and build it, you can get the best docker image you want.
+In other words, the Docker image you are currently using also has a Dockerfile somewhere, and if you make a few modifications to that Dockerfile and build it, you can get the optimal Docker image you want

-This time, I would like to create a docker image that includes multibyte-compatible PHP, using the official PHP docker image as a reference.
+This time, I would like to create a Docker image that contains multibyte-compatible PHP, using the official PHP Docker image as a reference

 First, find the base docker image

-If you look at the docker images lined up on the docker hub, it's easy to find a docker image that is close to what you want to create.
-This time, I would like to make some modifications based on the official PHP docker image If you look at the page, you will see a link to the Dockerfile managed on github.
+By looking at the Docker images listed on Docker Hub, it's easy to find one that's close to what you want to create.
+This time, I the official PHP Docker image as a base and making some modifications.
+Looking at the page, there's a link to the Dockerfile managed on GitHub.

-Following the link (7.0/apache/Dockerfile) I saw a Dockerfile for creating a docker image for PHP7.0 series + apache.
+By following the link (7.0/apache/Dockerfile), I found a Dockerfile for creating a Docker image for PHP 7.0 series + Apache.

-I'll use this as a slapstick.
-In your VM, git clone this repository and try making a correction.
+I'll use this as a starting point.
+I'll git clone this repository on a VM and make some modifications.

 cd ~ vagrant@vagrant:~$ git clone https://github.com/docker-library/php.git vagrant@vagrant:~$ cd /home/vagrant/php/7.0/apache

-vi Dockerfile # Dockerfile Near line 59 && ./configure --enable-mbstring # ← Addendum --with-config-file-path="$PHP_INI_DIR" # Added the following COPY instruction to an appropriate location in the Dockerfile # I added WORKDIR /var/www/html.
+vi Dockerfile # Dockerfile, around line 59 && ./configure --enable-mbstring # ← Add --with-config-file-path="$PHP_INI_DIR" # Add the following COPY command to the appropriate location in the Dockerfile # I added it before WORKDIR /var/www/html.
 COPY mbstring.php /var/www/html/

 echo "<?php echo mb_convert_kana('1234567890', 'N');" > mbstring.php